Skip to content

 8. Bronze doors

-When you step into the Pantheon, don’t overlook its massive double doors at the front entrance.
-They are 4.45 metres (14.6 ft) wide, 7.53 metres (24.7 ft) high and weigh a whopping 20 tonnes each.
+When you step inside, don’t overlook its massive double doors at the front entrance.
+They are 4.45 m (14.6 ft) wide, 7.53 m (24.7 ft) high and weigh a whopping 20 tonnes each.

 Even though they are very heavy, they are well-balanced and easy to open.